Tennessee Volunteers women's golf

 The Tennessee Volunteers women's golf team represents the University of Tennessee located in Knoxville, Tennessee.
 The Vols compete at the Division I level of the National Collegiate Athletic Association (NCAA) and the Southeastern Conference (SEC).
 The Vols currently rotate between 16 different golf courses located in the state of Tennessee.
 The current coach for the Lady Volunteer's is Diana Cantu who began in 2022.
 Until the 2022 season, the Lady Vols had appeared in an NCAA regional every year since the program began in 1993, and they were one of only 9 NCAA Division 1 teams to compete in every NCAA regional since the championship’s format was established.
+Overall the Lady Vols have competed in 31 NCAA Regionals and 15 NCAA Championships.

 History

 Despite the SEC beginning to sponsor women's golf in 1980-81, Tennessee did not sponsor the sport at the varsity level for 12 more years until 1992-93.
 The Lady Vols were the last team in the SEC to begin play except for Arkansas who had their first season in time for the 1995-96 season.
 All-time the Lady Vols are tied for 6th in the SEC (with Texas A&M and Alabama) for most appearances (14) in the NCAA Championships behind Florida, Georgia, South Carolina, Auburn, and LSU.
 Their best finish nationally came at the 2000 and 2015 NCAA Championships where both teams finished 5th overall.
 The program is one of only two at Tennessee (the other being women's tennis) to never win a conference title.
 The Lady Vols have finished 2nd three times at the SEC Championships (1993, 1999, 2006), and won two NCAA Regionals.
 They were one of only 9 nationwide to qualify for every NCAA Regional until they failed to do so in the 2022 season.
-Additionally, the women's golf team posted winning seasons each year from inception until 2013-14, and have only had 5 losing seasons ever.
+Additionally, the women's golf team posted winning seasons each year from inception until 2013-14, and have only had 6 losing seasons ever.